 We have launched many music residencies over the years with our friends at PRS Foundation but this is a first on two counts – our first with PRS Foundation in Russia and the first residency with musicians moving in both directions.

-We’re delighted to announce that, as part of the UK-Russia Year of Music, composer Lucy Railton, electronic producer Vessel (Sebastian Gainsborough) and sound artist Kathy Hinde will travel from the UK to Russia; producer Aneliya Avtandilova, composer Igor Yakovenko and electronic producer Mikhail Pinyaev (Aeger Smoothie) will travel from Russia to the UK.
+We’re delighted to announce that, as part of the UK-Russia Year of Music, electronic producer Vessel (Sebastian Gainsborough), sound artist Kathy Hinde and composer Steph Singer will travel from the UK to Russia; producer Aneliya Avtandilova, composer Igor Yakovenko and electronic producer Mikhail Pinyaev (Aeger Smoothie) will travel from Russia to the UK.

 Each musician will spend four weeks in their new home, giving them a unique opportunity to work with different musicians, absorbing the local culture, developing their professional networks, exchanging ideas and reaching new audiences.
 Activity will also engage artists, teachers, students and the wider local communities, aiming to raise awareness of UK and Russian creativity and a sense of co-ownership of new work created during the residency.

 The Russian musicians’ residencies in the UK will be hosted and supported by Metal (Liverpool), Cryptic (Glasgow) and Snape Maltings (Aldeburgh).

 These residencies are at the heart of the huge UK-Russia Year of Music 2019 programme, whose aims are to showcase the richness and diversity of musical cultures of these two countries, across all genres and styles of music, and to create opportunities for collaboration between individuals and institutions.

 Find out more about the musicians and their hosts below.

 Residencies – UK musicians to Russia

 - Electronic producer Vessel (Sebastian Gainsborough) will travel to Nizhny Novgorod (13 January – 7 February 2020)